 To digitally trust YOU and your PIV credential certificates, the workstations, servers, applications and network domains will be configured.
 Understanding and managing certificate chains are one of the methods to configure trust.

 The certificate chain includes the Intermediate Certification Authorities certificates and the Federal Common Policy Certification Authority (COMMON) root certificate.

 Federal PKI Person Root - COMMON

-The Federal Common Policy Certificate Authority (COMMON) root certificate is included in Microsoft, Adobe and some Apple trust stores by default.
+The Federal Common Policy Certification Authority (COMMON) root certificate is included in Microsoft, Adobe and some Apple trust stores by default.
 It is not included by default in Mozilla, java, all mobile device operating systems, or Linux based operating systems.

 If you are an engineer working on implementing PIV authentication, you may need to download and install the root certificate (COMMON) for your workstations, servers, applications and network domains.

 Many applications may require Intermediate Certificates to successfully trust ALL PIV credentials, and may not support the automatic retrieval of certificate chains.
 You should consider the possible unintended consequences of installing intermediate certificates which only represent intermediate certificate chains for your agency users.
 You may want to be able to Trust all PIV credentials from agencies, and credentials from our trusted partners.
 It is increasingly more common for users from other agencies or partners to authenticate to your networks or applications, and this usage is the foundation of PIV to promote trust, interoperability, authentication, and efficiency across the US Federal Government.

 General recommendations for trust and certificate chain management include:

 - COMMON should be used as the trusted root certificate authority

 - Management of root and intermediate certificate authority certificates and distribution to network domains, workstations, servers and applications should be managed with group policy objects, secure automated distributions mechanisms, and enterprise policies and procedures to ensure updates are managed effectively.